RDLtd/rc-cma/src/assets/helpfiles/en/cms-images.md

 ### Default image

-Decide which image best represents the restaurant and mark it as the **DEFAULT** image - you can do this after upload by selecting the image card and using the **MORE** menu (...) in the top right corner.
-The default image will be used as the *hero* image on the restaurant's web page and will also be used by 3rd party website in their search results.
+Decide which image best represents the restaurant and mark it as the **DEFAULT** image - you can do this after upload by selecting the image to open it in a new modal window, then using the **MORE** menu (...) in the top right corner.
+The default image will be then used as the *hero* image on the restaurant's web page and will also be used by 3rd party website in their search results.

 ### Activate/deactivate